ava-labs/teleporter/contracts/validator-manager/README.md

 }
 ```

-### ERC20TokenStakingManager
+#### ERC20TokenStakingManager
-`ERC20TokenStakingManager` also implements `PoSValidatorManager`, and allows permissionless addition and removal of Validators that post the an ERC20 token as stake.
+`ERC20TokenStakingManager` allows permissionless addition and removal of Validators that post the an ERC20 token as stake.
 The ERC20 is specified in the call to `initialize`, and must implement [`IERC20Mintable`](./interfaces/IERC20Mintable.sol).
 Care should be taken to enforce that only authorized users are able to call `mint`.

 ### Convert PoA to PoS